quantixed/CellMigration/README.md

 ![img](img/colorPlot.png?raw=true "image")

 ## Superplots
 The main cell migration program is useful for analysing single experiment data or data aggregated from multiple experiments.
-However, the experimental reproducibibility is useful to examine and this can be done using the Superplot program.
+However, the experimental reproducibibility is useful to examine and this can be done using a [superplot](https://doi.org/10.1083/jcb.202001064).

 If you have two conditions and four experimental repeats (eight datasets in total).
 You can analyse in a few different ways:

 - Superplot - respects the experimental repeats and allows comparison of reproducibility.
 Aggregates data by condition like _CellMigration_ does.
 - CellMigration - analyse the data as an eight-way comparison, or collapse the data before loading for a two-way comparison.

-Select CellMigr>Superplot... and specify the number of conditions and experimental repeats (unequal numbers of repeats across conditions are not supported).
+Select CellMigr > Superplot... and specify the number of conditions and experimental repeats (unequal numbers of repeats across conditions are not supported).

 ![img](img/sp_specify.png?raw=true "image")